X-DataInitiative/tick/CONTRIBUTING.md

     (cd googletest && mkdir -p build && cd build && cmake .. && make && make install)

 Our continuous integration tool (Travis CI) will also run these checks upon submission of a pull request.

+    Travis has been configured to not compile sources if there are no C++ changes from the previous commit Compiling from source can be forced by putting the string "FORCE_CI" in the git commit message